What Matters Most for our Mental Health? Each OtherPin

 WALDINGER: It doesn’t matter.
 We get benefits from all of those kinds of relationships, including the person who makes our coffee for us in the morning, including the person who delivers our mail.
 We get little hits of well-being in all these different kinds of relationships.

 But there’s more.
 Consider this.
-Ben Miller points out in his newsletter last week this puts the onus of correcting what has become a societal problem of loneliness on to each of us as an individual.
-What if we looked for larger solutions?
+Ben Miller points out in his newsletter last week that this puts the onus of correcting what has become a societal problem of loneliness on to each of us as individuals.
+What if we looked for more extensive solutions?

 Arguably this is important, and often the type of work that occurs in therapy, but there had to be more done at a societal level to help.
 I dipped into the science – found out a ton of good articles – and then starting talking to friends about the topic and why more wasn’t being done about it and what we could do.